 Additional responsibilities include:

-- Issue Avalanche Warnings through Missoulaavalanche.org, the National Weather Service, and local media outlets.
+- Issue avalanche warnings through Missoulaavalanche.org, the National Weather Service, and local media outlets.

-- Aide in avalanche investigations when needed.
+- Safely conduct avalanche investigations and generate reports when needed.

 - Update website databases with snowpack, avalanche, weather, and other pertinent information for public dissemination.